-This lecture, recorded during the 2021 Live Review Course & Clinical Update, educates NPs about the diagnosis and treatment of endocrinology conditions commonly seen in primary care.
+This lecture, recorded during the 2022 Review Course & Clinical Update, educates NPs about the diagnosis and treatment of endocrinology conditions commonly seen in primary care.
 Content reflects evidence-based guidelines and focuses on the most important steps in patient diagnosis and management.

 Choose video or audio delivery.

 Video: Video format requires Google Chrome; each video purchase can be viewed two times within 6 months of purchase.
 Rewind and fast forward not available.